 The precautionary motive is a response to uninsurable risk, and thus the saving response to uncertain medical costs is largely mitigated by access to both social and private insurance.
 Indeed, the effect of asset-based means tested social insurance programs, such as Medicaid, reduces the saving of households (Hubbard, Skinner, Zeldes, 1995).
 All else being equal, this would bias the results toward finding no bequest motive.
 However, the fact that Medicaid affects the saving behavior of some households more so than others could be influencing the empirical results.
-A potential alternative hypothesis to the bequest motive is that Medicaid creates two groups of people: Those who do not save in order to maintain eligibility for Medicaid and, in so doing, consume in a manner inconsistent with a bequest motive, and those who are wealthy enough to make self-insuring utility maximizing and, in so doing, consume in a manner consistent with a bequest motive.
+A potential alternative hypothesis to the bequest motive is that Medicaid and, in so doing, consume in a manner inconsistent with a bequest motive, and those who are wealthy enough to make self-insuring utility maximizing and, in so doing, consume in a manner consistent with a bequest motive.

 We argue the effect of Medicaid on the estimated presence and magnitude of the bequest motive is small for two reasons.
 First, although some self-insuring occurs, most wealthy households purchase insurance and so have less of a need to save.
-In the AHEAD sample, roughly 85 percent of households in the top third of the wealth distribution have health insurance beyond Medicare and Medicaid, and 14 percent have long-term health care.
+In the AHEAD sample, roughly 85 percent of households in the top third of the wealth distribution have health insurance beyond Medicare and Medicaid, and 14 percent have long-term health care insurance.
 Second, and more importantly, the empirical model conditions on initial wealth and so is implicitly comparing the consumption profiles among households with similar wealth.
 This is clear from Figure 2, which indicates that the identification of the bequest motive is largely based on households with wealth greater than \$25,000.
 The estimates presented in the first column of Table 5 imply that the bequest motive damps spending by roughly the same magnitude (25 percent) when estimating the model on households with wealth greater than \$50,000 (roughly the median) as when estimating over the full sample.
 The estimates of behavioral parameters are also quite close to those based on the full sample.